aws-samples/amazon-msk-java-app-cdk/README.md

 ## Architecture
 ![architecture](doc/architecture.png)

-Triggering AWS Lambda function publishes messages to Apache Kafka topic.
+Triggering the TransactionHandler Lambda function publishes messages to an Apache Kafka topic.
-Application containerised and deployed to AWS Fargate consumes messages from Kafka topic, processes them and store results in Amazon DynamoDB table.
+The application is packaged in a container and deployed to ECS Fargate, consumes messages from the Kafka topic, processes them, and stores the results in an Amazon DynamoDB table.
-Both lambda function and consumer application publish logs to Amazon CloudWatch.
+The KafkaTopicHandler Lambda function is called once during deployment to create Kafka topic.
+Both the Lambda function and the consumer application publish logs to Amazon CloudWatch.

 ## Project structure
 * [`amazon-msk-java-app-cdk/lib`](amazon-msk-java-app-cdk/lib) - directory containing all [AWS CDK stacks](https://docs.aws.amazon.com/cdk/latest/guide/stacks.html)